What Happened To Vault Soda?

 © History Oasis

-However, these titillating ads likely only served to undermine Vault’s mainstream potential.
+However, these ads undermined Vault’s mainstream potential.

-One notorious Vault commercial featured buxom, scantily clad twins seductively dancing and splashing in a kiddie pool filled with Vault soda.
+One Vault commercial featured buxom, scantily clad twins seductively dancing and splashing in a kiddie pool filled with Vault soda.

 IN 2011, COCA-COLA DISCONTINUED VAULT